 Writing a clinical trial protocol:

-During the tutor sessions student will consult their tutor (expert clinician or scientist) and get feed-back on the set up.
-Clinicians and scientist, who presented the different cancer types with underlying mechanism in part 1 will be the tutors.
+During the tutor sessions, students will consult their tutor (expert clinician or scientist) and get feedback on the setup.
+Clinicians and scientist, who presented the different cancer types with the underlying mechanism in part 1 will be the tutors.
 (10% of part 2).

-Finally the proposal will be presented for the whole group including tutor clinicians (10% of this part).
-The final proposal will be graded for scientific background, adherence of clinical trial proposal guidelines (60% of this part).
+Finally, the proposal will be presented for the whole group including tutor clinicians (10% of this part).
+The final proposal will be graded for scientific background, adherence to clinical trial proposal guidelines (60% of this part).

 Grading: 1-10 mark, minimum pass 55% of the points.
 It contributes to 30% of the final marks.

 During the half minor various clinical activities will be organized.
 Students will follow Multidisciplinary tumour meetings (MDO) for various tumour types, see patients themselves (bedside teaching), follow the grand rounds of the department of Medical Oncology, follow the operation of a patient with a sarcoma (Orthopaedics) and have a patient demonstration (theme 1).